Getting to your event

 There is a short signposted 15 minute walk between the Sussex and Brighton Falmer Campuses.
 See below for alternative travel options:

-There will be dedicated free Festival shuttle bus service between the two Campuses throughout the day.
-For bus stop locations, and information on first and last services, please visit this page closer to the event.
+There will be dedicated free Festival shuttle bus service between the two Falmer Campuses throughout the days of the Festival, Tuesday 5 – Friday 8 September.

 VisitBrighton are kindly hosting a bespoke website through which you can book accommodation in a variety of different locations to suit your needs: